THE HOLLYWOOD FOREIGN PRESS ASSOCIATION COVERING THE ENTERTAINMENT CAPITAL FOR 72 YEARS

-The Hollywood Foreign Press Association’s annual Golden Globe Awards have enabled the non-profit organization to donate more than $15 million in the past twenty years to entertainment-related charities, as well as funding scholarships and other programs for future film and television professionals.
-In the year 2013 the donations reached a total of $1,567,650 in grants destined to 50 different entertainment-related non-profits, institutions and charities.
+The Hollywood Foreign Press Association’s annual Golden Globe Awards have enabled the non-profit organization to donate almost $20 million in the past twenty years to entertainment-related charities, as well as funding scholarships and other programs for future film and television professionals.
+In the year 2014 the donations reached a total of almost $2,000,000 in grants destined to 50 different entertainment-related non-profits, institutions and charities.

 Known worldwide for its glittering Golden Globe Awards ceremony held every January and its multi-million dollar donations to charity, the Hollywood Foreign Press Association had humble origins that stemmed solely from a group of journalists’ desire to efficiently and accurately cover all aspects of the world of entertainment.